-As disclosed in note 7 and 12, no loans were identified as significant increase in credit risk or default as at 31 December 2023 and the calculated 12-months ECL was not material.
-Considering the credit protection from the Subordinate Note, the credit risk arising from Portfolio Loans is considered as limited.
+As disclosed in Notes 8 and 13, no loans were identified as significant increase in credit risk or default as at 31 December 2024 and the calculated 12-months ECL was not material.
+Considering the credit protection from the Subordinate Note, the credit risk arising from Portfolio Loans is considered as limited for the year ended 31 December 2023.